 6. The Vice Chair of the Faculty pro tem and the President of the Student Government Association shall be invited to attend all meetings of the Trustees (except Executive Sessions), with the privileges of the floor but without the privilege of voting.

-2. The Chair shall be chosen by and from among the Trustees, shall be the chief executive officer of The Trustees of Davidson College, shall preside at all meetings of the Trustees, and shall, in general, perform all duties incident to the office of Chair and such other duties as may be assigned to him or her by the Trustees.
+2. The Chair shall be chosen by and from among the Trustees, shall preside at all meeting of the Trustees, and shall, in general, perform all duties incident to the office of Chair and such other duties as may be assigned to him or her by the Trustees.
 The Chair shall be elected for a four-year term.
 A person who has served as Chair for four years shall not be eligible for re‑election until four years after the expiration of his or her term as Chair.

 3. The Vice Chair shall be chosen by and from among the Trustees, shall, in the absence or disability of the Chair, possess all the powers of and perform all the duties of that officer, and shall have such other powers and duties as may be prescribed from time to time by the Trustees.
 The Vice Chair shall be elected for a three-year term.
 A person who has served as Vice Chair for three years shall not be eligible for re‑election until three years after the expiration of his or her term as Vice Chair.